 PHASE ONE: COMMUNITY CENTER

 In 2014 land was acquired in the village of Bel-Air, and construction of the first building commenced.
 The project has been endorsed and embraced by the community.
 The initial phase of the Kissidugu vision is built on four pillars: WATER, FOOD, HEALTH CARE & CULTURE.
 This phase is currently under way and we are actively fundraising.
 We need a total of $87,000 to complete this phase.
-We have received donations, have finished the first health building and currently need $83,000 to finish the health and tech buildings, provide clean water filtration and catchment systems and build the initial community center building.
+We have received donations, have finished the first health building and currently need $50,000 to finish the second building, provide clean water filtration and catchment systems and build the initial community center building.
 We would LOVE your help!
 If you would like to see our full proposal including timelines, executive summary and budgets, please email us at firstname.lastname@example.org.